 Each Amex Canada employee is personally responsible for maintaining customer confidence in the company.
 We provide training and communications programs designed to educate employees about the meaning and requirements of this Code.

 We conduct a combination of compliance self-assessments, internal audits, and may commission outside-expert reviews of our compliance with the Code and the specific policies and practices that support the Code.

 Employees who violate the Code or other company policies and practices are subject to disciplinary action, up to and including dismissal.
-Employees are expected to report violations – and may do so confidentially – to their managers, to their business unit’s compliance officer, or to the company’s Office of the Ombudsperson.
+Employees are expected to report violations – and may do so confidentially – to their managers, to their business unit’s compliance officer, or by contacting the reporting hotline.

 9. We extend the protection under this Privacy Code to our business relationships.

 We require companies we select as our business partners to agree to keep our customer Information confidential and secure, to protect the Information against unauthorized access, use, or disclosure by the recipient company, and limit its use to the purposes for which it was disclosed.
 We also encourage our business partners to respect their customers’ Information by adopting strong and effective privacy policies and practices.